mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 [BRN]
 - For our event registration system, we wanted a smooth user experience
-- To access our event portal, we only require:
+- For a user to access our event portal, we only require:
-  - Their membership number
+  - Their scout membership number
   - Their surname*
-  - Their date of birth
+  - And their date of birth
 - We don't store their date of birth; it's just used to authenticate against the Scouts Victoria membership API

-\* Yes, I wish we didn't make assumptions about the format of people's names, too.

 ----
 <!-- .slide: data-timing="1" -->